RGLab/paper-opencyto/reports/NOTES.md

 quote:

-> Betts et al. used polychromatic flow cytometry to analyze the simultaneous production of IFN-c, TNF-a, IL-2, MIP-1b, and the degranulation marker CD107a and showed that highly polyfunctional HIV-specific CD81 T cells (i.e., cells producing four or five functional markers simultaneously) were more frequent in HIV long-term nonprogressors than in progressors.
+> Betts et al. used polychromatic flow cytometry to analyze the simultaneous production of IFN-g, TNF-a, IL-2, MIP-1b, and the degranulation marker CD107a and showed that highly polyfunctional HIV-specific CD8+ T cells (i.e., cells producing four or five functional markers simultaneously) were more frequent in HIV long-term nonprogressors than in progressors.

 Furthermore, the **polyfunctional** term was coined by Harari et al. (2005).
 The current paper briefly describes why multiple cytokines are considered.
 We should at least pay homage to Harari et al. (2005) when we describe the classification study.
+Here's a related quote:

+> Originally, when intracellular cytokine staining (ICS) technique was first introduced, researchers measured only one function, i.e., IFN-g, as a surrogate marker for any T cell response.
+IFN-g was thought to be the dominant immune function of the effector T cell response and many candidate vaccines moved to phase I–II because of their capability to induce a strong production of this cytokine.
+However, simultaneous staining of two cytokines at the same time, e.g., IFN-g and IL-2, revealed that T cell are heterogeneous, as single cytokine-producing cells as well as double producers are present (Harari, 2005).
+The authors coined the word ‘‘polyfunctional’’ as referred to cells that were able to produce both cytokines at the same time.
+The first assessment of five cytokines simultaneously revealed that both CD4+ and CD8+ T cells were even more heterogeneous and multiple subsets of T cells with different functionality could be identified according to the cytokine-producing potential (De Rosa, 2004).
+From here the idea to brake-down the immune response by identifying all combinations of cytokine-producing T cells.

 Yet another excellent quote that we should somehow incorporate into the motivation for OpenCyto: